 One important thing to do when you’re creating your content calendar (and something that will actually make it easier to fill your calendar) is to break down your blogging categories and evenly disperse your post dates among those categories.
 To do this, you’ll definitely have to have a firm grasp of what your categories are.
-I can easily break down most of my posts into 4 main categories: 1. blogging; 2. marriage and relationships; 3. self-improvement (both body and mind); 4.
-I would consider this my “house and home” category because it’s made up of topics like organization, productivity, and saving money.
+I can easily break down most of my posts into 4 main categories: 1. blogging; 2. productivity; 3. personal development; and 4. lifestyle.

-For me, an easy way to visualize when each of these posts will happen is by color-coding the calendar.
-Each category gets a color!
-Blogging is light blue, marriage is purple, self-improvement is green, and home is yellow.
+So if I post twice per week, averaging about 8 posts per month, then I can pretty quickly decipher that I’ll post in each category twice.
+Suddenly coming up with those two posts per category doesn’t seem like such a daunting task!
+For me, an easy way to visualize when each of these posts will happen is by color-coding the calendar, and each category gets a color!
 For this, I have loved using Prismacolor Premier Colored Pencils, which I picked up at Michaels.

 This has been a huge stress-reliever for me!
 Not only does it allow my stay organized (which is always a stress reliever), but it allows me to get my coloring fix, which can be surprisingly relaxing.
 Being able to use my content calendar as a doodle board has been an added bonus to using the Prismacolor Premier pencils.